abhijithsnair1111/Power-BI-Production-Dashboard-Advanced/README.md

 ### DAX Calculations 📐
 The existing tables can only provide limited details when it comes to creating KPIs and other relevent metrics.
 Using Data Analytics Expressions (DAX) two other tables are created to make the visualization process easy and straight forward

-The Measures table include relevent calcualtion that has been derived from the existing measure values
+The **Measures** table `measures_` includes relevent calcualtion that has been derived from the existing measure values

 - Aggregated Values
   - `total_produced` - Sum of all the units produced